0atman/blaze/README.md

 rm $script.out
 ```

-> (non-core code stripped from this example, for the real deal, check [the source])(https://github.com/0atman/blaze/blob/master/blaze)
+> (non-core code stripped from this example, for the real deal, check [the source](https://github.com/0atman/blaze/blob/master/blaze)

+As you can see blaze simply runs your script through an `awk` script to strip all text outside triple-backtick code fences, then runs it with the interpreter of your choice.
+There's nothing to it really!

 ## Prior Art / Acknowledgements